ART WALK PORTY 2018

 Supported by the Robertson Trust.

-The sculptures featured on the Prom Parade on 1st Sept and can now be seen at St Marks Church.
+The sculptures featured on the Prom Parade on 1st Sept and were later shown at St Marks Church.

-We have a series of film based work programmed for this year's event:
+We showed a series of film based work programmed for this year's event:

 'STRAWBERRY OR VANILLA'